frederic-perez/AmE-dictionary/dictionary.md

 __blustery__ :three: __1__ (of weather) Characterized by strong winds. _A gusty, blustery day._ __2__ (of a wind) Blowing in strong gusts. _A blustery wind was sending flurries of rain against the window._
 __bobby socks__
 __bod__
-__bode__ :five: :shit: _v_ Be a portent of a particular outcome. _Syn_ augur, presage, portend, foretell _St-Pierre's return bodes well for nation._ _His conservative definition does not bode well for those who object to having their lives subject to spying._
+__bode__ :five: _v_ Be a portent of a particular outcome. _Syn_ augur, presage, portend, foretell _St-Pierre's return bodes well for nation._ _His conservative definition does not bode well for those who object to having their lives subject to spying._
 __boilers__
 __bologna__
 __bolster__ :two: _v_  Support or strengthen. _The fall in interest rates is starting to bolster confidence._ _Syn_ strengthen, support, reinforce :es: reforzar